 But with the husband stitch, it’s complicated to know what was needed, what was intended, and whether a postpartum body is the subject of a joke or a procedure.

-Whatever it is — an urban legend, a vestige of outdated medical practices, a vanishing rarity — it is a traumatic reality Angela Sanford still lives with.
+Whatever it is — an outdated medical practice and a vanishing rarity — it is a traumatic reality Angela Sanford still lives with.

 “I felt betrayed because something unnecessary was done to my body that I didn’t ask for,” Angela said.

 “It was a harmful decision made without my consent.
 That’s not what you should get when you are in the hospital to have a baby.”